Agustín Ramón Martínez

-Agustín Ramón Martínez Martínez (born August 28, 1961), known as Israeli Soldier (Spanish: Soldado Israelí) is a Paraguayan-Israeli serial killer and fraudster who killed at least six people in Argentina and Paraguay from 1993 to 2018, but is suspected in other murders.
-For his latest murder, he was sentenced to 40 years imprisonment.
+Agustín Ramón Martínez Martínez (28 August 1961 – 18 May 2024), known as Israeli Soldier (Spanish: Soldado Israelí), was a Paraguayan-Israeli serial killer and fraudster who killed at least six people in Argentina and Paraguay from 1993 to 2018, but was suspected in other murders.
+For his last murder, he was sentenced to 40 years' imprisonment.

 Early life

-Agustín Ramón Martínez Martínez was born on August 28, 1961, in San Patricio, Misiones Department.
-He grew up in a Hebrew family and moved with them to Israel when he was young.
+Agustín Ramón Martínez Martínez was born on 28 August 1961, in San Patricio, Misiones Department.
+He grew up in a Jewish family and moved with them to Israel when he was young.
 He married there, but eventually returned to Paraguay after his wife died under suspicious circumstances.
 Interpol later sought to investigate him over the case, but never charged him due to a lack of evidence.

-Once in Paraguay, Martínez allegedly began working as a thief and hitman for organized crime groups, and was arrested multiple times in his home country and in Argentina.
-During these arrests, he claimed that his real name was Yamel Yamil Oskiski (or Fresmann) and that served as a mercenary for the IDF during the Gulf War.
+Once in Paraguay, Martínez allegedly began working as a thief and hitman for organized crime groups, and was arrested several times in his home country and in Argentina.
+During these arrests, he claimed his real name was Yamel Yamil Oskiski (or Fresmann), and that he had served as a mercenary for the IDF during the Gulf War.
 These claims have never been confirmed, and are widely believed to be fabricated.

 Serial murders

-Martínez committed his first known murder on May 31, 1993, when he shot and killed ranch foreman Pascual Pedro Bianco in Santa Fe, Argentina over a land dispute.
+Martínez committed his first known murder on 31 May 1993, when he shot and killed ranch foreman Pascual Pedro Bianco in Santa Fe, Argentina over a land dispute.
 Bianco's wife, Nélida Elena Borsatto, was also wounded but survived.
 After the murder, Martínez dismembered the body and set the remains on fire.
-He was quickly caught, convicted and sentenced to 8 years imprisonment, but escaped a year into his sentence and returned to Paraguay.
+He was quickly caught, convicted and sentenced to 8 years' imprisonment, but escaped a year into his sentence and returned to Paraguay.

-It is believed that during his escape he committed another murder on August 25, 1994.
-On that date, a truck driver named Miguel Ángel Flores García's burned body was found next to his truck along Route 1 near Caapucú, with an autopsy determining that he had been shot three times.
+It is believed that during his escape he committed another murder on 25 August 1994.
+On that date, truck driver Miguel Ángel Flores García's burned body was found next to his truck along Route 1 near Caapucú, with an autopsy determining that he had been shot three times.
 Suspicion fell on Martínez due to his similar modus operandi, but he was never charged with the crime.

-On April 11, 1995, he shot and burned the body of cattle rancher Ignacio Antonio Vargas, known as 'Nene', who owned the Ypoa Ranch in Quiindy.
+On 11 April 1995, he shot and burned the body of cattle rancher Ignacio Antonio Vargas, known as 'Nene', who owned the Ypoa Ranch in Quiindy.
 At the time, Martínez had been working as a secretary-bodyguard for him, but his motive for the crime is unclear.